 The availability of the data generally depends on the information written on death certificates and how it is coded by the organisation responsible for processing data from them.
 There are 2 sorts of limitations: firstly, the under-reporting of deaths associated with pregnancy described above and, secondly, a specific problem of application of the coding rules recommended by the WHO in the ICD.
 A maternal death is usually the consequence of a series of unexpected obstetric complications and possibly also adverse social circumstances that in combination lead to the death of a woman who is generally young and in good health.
-As a result, the choice of the underlying cause and therefore its coding to the appropriate digit code of the ICD is not easy and differs from one country to another.2 For example, before 1998 in France, maternal deaths from pulmonary embolisms were classified in the ICD chapter on respiratory diseases and not in the chapter on complications of pregnancy.
-Studies have shown coding differences between some European countries.^{3,4} A recent study from Sweden confirmed the existence of coding mistakes, in particular, related to pre-existing diseases; if information about pregnancy is not taken into account, the death cannot be coded as an indirect obstetric cause.5 countries reported unknown causes: Estonia 50% (1/2), Germany 1% (1/89), Denmark 10% (1/10), Wallonia 18% (3/17), France 7% (24/345), Spain 3% (2/74), Sweden 6% (1/16), Romania 3% (6/229), and the United Kingdom 0.8% (2/266).
+As a result, the choice of the underlying cause and therefore its coding to the appropriate digit code of the ICD is not easy and differs from one country to another.
+For example, before 1998 in France, maternal deaths from pulmonary embolisms were classified in the ICD chapter on respiratory diseases and not in the chapter on complications of pregnancy.
+Studies have shown coding differences between some European countries.
+A recent study from Sweden confirmed the existence of coding mistakes, in particular, related to pre-existing diseases; if information about pregnancy is not taken into account, the death cannot be coded as an indirect obstetric cause.

+Confidential enquiries are considered the best approach for improving the quality of information about the circumstances surrounding these events and thus the accuracy of the diagnosis and coding of the underlying cause of the death.5-8 countries reported unknown causes: Estonia 50% (1/2), Germany 1% (1/89), Denmark 10% (1/10), Wallonia 18% (3/17), France 7% (24/345), Spain 3% (2/74), Sweden 6% (1/16), Romania 3% (6/229), and the United Kingdom 0.8% (2/266).